sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/40-reuse/00-create.md

 > This will do a defined task?

-Using Separation of Concerns (SoC) principle, you can separate the orchestration of tasks (Workflow) from the tasks (Action or step in a workflow).
+Using Separation of Concerns (SoC) principle, you can separate the orchestration of tasks (Workflow) from the underlying tasks (Action or step in a workflow).

 ##--##